 The EU is pushing for stronger IoT rules

-European regulators are moving toward stricter security requirements for connected devices.
+European regulators are moving towards stricter security requirements for connected devices.
 ENISA provides guidelines for securing the IoT supply chain and national initiatives push for minimum baseline security (for example unique credentials, vulnerability reporting).
 At the same time, data-protection authorities enforce GDPR principles for personal data collected by smart devices.
-Expect more mandates on manufacturers for secure-by-design and transparency.
+Expect more pressure on manufacturers for security and transparency.

 Common misconceptions and why they’re dangerous

 Below are concrete actions you can implement immediately.
-I’ve ordered them from fastest to implement to more involved measures.
+I’ve ordered them from fastest to implement to measures requiring more effort or knowledge.

 1. Update devices and firmware regularly

 Manufacturers release security patches.
-Apply firmware updates promptly and enable automatic updates whenever available.
-If a vendor stops supporting a device, consider replacing it.
+Apply firmware updates as soon as possible and enable automatic updates whenever available.
+If a vendor stops supporting a device consider replacing it with a new, supported one.

 2. Use strong, unique passwords and a password manager